 Research for universities:

-Researching the universities is the first step in the process of applying for MS in Germany.
+Researching for the universities is the first step in the process of applying for MS in Germany.
 Generally, German universities offer summer and winter semesters.
-The winter semester starts in October while summer starts in April.
+The winter semester starts in October while summer semester starts in April.
 If you want to join a German university for MS, you should ideally plan a year in advance.
 Filter a list of 4-5 universities from the institutions that offer the course you want to pursue and target those universities in terms of requirement.

 After you have chosen the list of universities for an MS in Germany, the second step is to check the deadlines of the universities you have selected.
 Winter semester begins in September/October while the summer semester begins in March/April.
 For the winter semester, the application window opens around March.